Lars Nootbaar Player Props: Cardinals vs. Twins

-The St. Louis Cardinals, including Lars Nootbaar and his .839 slugging percentage over his past 10 games, take on starting pitcher Pablo Lopez and the Minnesota Twins at Busch Stadium, Tuesday at 7:45 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar and his .871 slugging percentage over his past 10 games, take on starter Joe Ryan and the Minnesota Twins at Busch Stadium, Wednesday at 7:45 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Cubs.
+In his last appearance, he strung together two hits (going 2-for-4) against the Twins.

 Lars Nootbaar Game Info & Props vs. the Twins